 “When you share your experiences and expertise and help us spread the word about our products and services, we’ll reward you with benefits only available to Champions.
 By providing your feedback, participating in activities like reference calls and case studies, and sharing educational content and events on social media, you’ll earn Reward Points in the Blackbaud Champions Hub which you can redeem from the Champions Rewards”

 These points are what Champions strive to redeem, as they include incentives like discounts, complimentary passes, gift cards and VIP experiences, and more.

 Referral programs are a great way to kindle customer loyalty and have advocates spread the word about your business through the network.

 Invest in B2B Marketing and Reach Your Business Customers

 Marketing isn’t effective unless you keep your audience in mind, and no other audience is as fickle and critical as business customers.
-Your marketing should communicate how your business can help theirs … and if it doesn’t, you may as well not be marketing at all.
+Your marketing should communicate how your business can help theirs, and if it doesn’t, you can redirect your B2B marketing strategies to reach them.

 Editor's note: This post was originally published in March 2021 and has been updated for comprehensiveness.